guptabhaskar/TwoPassAssembler/README.md

 If label name is a opcode than it will give the following output.
 ![error: Label Name cannot be a Opcode](./Assets/Code8.png)
 ![error: Label Name cannot be a Opcode](./Assets/Error8.png)
+#### 9. Memory Limit Exceeded
+Overload triggered by more commands and variables processed than the maximum limit.
+Our assembler limit is 256 (0–255).

 ### Pseudo Code
 #### First Pass